cifkao/ismir2019-music-style-translation/README.md

 This is the code for the paper ‘Supervised symbolic music style translation using synthetic data’, accepted to ISMIR 2019.

 The repository contains the following directories:
-- `ismir2019_cifka` – code for training and evaluating models.
+- `ismir2019_cifka` – code for training and evaluating models
-- `experiments` – configuration files for the models from the paper and a script to download the trained model checkpoints.
+- `experiments` – configuration files for the models from the paper
-- `data` – data preparation recipes.
+- `data` – data preparation recipes

 You can either [download](https://doi.org/10.5281/zenodo.3245374) the trained models, or train your own by following the steps below.